edlyubarets/edlyubarets/README.md

   - `Quartus`, `DipTrace`, `EasyEDA`
   - `Git`, `Ultimaker Cura`

->Also I have congident soldering skills & expirience with SMD and DIP components installation
+>Also I have confident soldering skills & expirience with SMD and DIP components installation

 >I've also been doing 3D printing for a long time.
 >